roadwarriorslive/Pipulate/README.rst

     df['C'] = df.apply(count_times, axis=1)

 ****************************************
 CAVEAT!
-Pipulate functions need to be row/argument "aware"
+Row-aware Pipulate functions grab values from row by index
 ****************************************

 However now the count_times function has more responsibility than the